USS Abraham Lincoln (CVN-72): 1990 to 1999

 While heading towards the Indian Ocean, the ship was diverted to support evacuation operations after Mount Pinatubo erupted on Luzon Island in the Philippines.
 In support of Operation Fiery Vigil, Abraham Lincoln led a 23-ship armada that moved over 45,000 people from the Subic Bay Naval Station to the port of Cebu in the Visayas.
 It was the largest peacetime evacuation of active military personnel and their families in history.

-One baby was born onboard Abraham Lincoln during the evacuation; his mother named him Abraham Lincoln Prestera.
+One baby was born onboard Abraham Lincoln during the evacuation.
+His mother named him Abraham Lincoln Prestera.
 After Fiery Vigil, Abraham Lincoln steamed toward the Persian Gulf, to run reconnaissance and combat air patrols in Iraq and Kuwait, assisting allied and US troops involved with Desert Storm.
-In early 1992, the ship was at Naval Air Station Alameda on Ship's Restricted Availability for minor maintenance and refitting.
+In early 1992, the ship was at Naval Air Station Alameda, on Ship's Restricted Availability for minor maintenance and refitting.

 From June 1993, Abraham Lincoln was the flagship of Commander, Carrier Group Three.
 In October 1993, the carrier was ordered to the coast of Somalia to assist United Nations humanitarian operations.
 For four weeks, Abraham Lincoln flew air patrols over Mogadishu in support of Operation Restore Hope.

 Abraham Lincoln was the first Pacific Fleet carrier to integrate female aviators into the crew after the Combat Exclusion Laws were lifted on 28 April 1993.
 The ship left San Diego on 24 October 1994, to begin refresher training.
 The next day, Lieutenant Kara Spears Hultgreen, the first female F-14 Tomcat pilot, died when her plane crashed into the sea.
 Her F-14 suffered a compressor stall as she made her final approach, losing power to one of the engines.
 She aborted the landing to the best of her ability in an effort to prevent a collision with the aft end of the ship, and the plane inverted and went into the ocean.
-Radar intercept officer Lieutenant Matthew Klemish ejected safely from the plane and was rescued from the water minutes later.
+Radar intercept officer Lieutenant Matthew Klemish ejected safely from the plane, and was rescued from the water minutes later.
 Hultgreen, who was automatically ejected 0.4 seconds after Klemish, rocketed straight into the ocean and was instantly killed.
 Her body, still strapped in the ejection seat, was recovered 19 days later.

-In February 1995, while maneuvering in fog off San Diego, Abraham Lincoln accidentally entered the racing area for the 1995 Louis Vuitton Cup, causing a yacht race in progress to be cancelled.
+In February 1995, while maneuvering in fog off San Diego, Abraham Lincoln accidentally entered the racing area for the 1995 Louis Vuitton Cup, causing a yacht race in progress to be canceled.